 On the DO Better front:

-It allowed me to zero in on the most important business outcomes.
+This approach allowed me to zero in on the most important business outcomes.
 It helped me both create and prioritize the action plan to get there.

 On the LOOK Better front: